tahirberktopcu1/thesis_project/README.md

 ```

 `train.py` saves the final agent as `ppo_linear_navigator.zip` and the evaluation callback also stores `best_model.zip`. `enjoy.py` opens a Pygame window with sensor rays and orientation arrows.

+## Reward Shaping

+- Progress toward the goal is rewarded each step; moving closer yields positive reward, while drifting away incurs a loss.
+- Turning actions carry only a light time penalty, encouraging exploration instead of the agent driving straight.
+- The agent receives a small bonus for pointing toward the goal and a quadratic penalty when any sensor detects close obstacles, pushing it to steer away from walls.
+- Colliding with the outer frame or any obstacle ends the episode immediately with an additional penalty; reaching the goal grants a success bonus.

 ## Project Layout